JensenNick/huawei_solar_pees/README.md

 ## 2. Flow and Definitions

-The diagram below shows the definitions used for the power- and energyflows between the Solar PV, House, Battery, and Grid.
+The diagram below shows the definitions used for the power- and energy flows between the Solar PV, House, Battery, and Grid.
 These definitions are used in the naming convention of the custom sensors included in the *"Huawei Solar PEES package"*.
 The diagram is pretty straightforward but take a moment to study it to get acquainted with the definitions used.

 ![Definitions and Flows](pictures/flows_definitions.jpg)